learn-academy-2023-alpha/tic-tac-toe-sd-619/README.md

 Name branch mark-it
 Use onClick method to mark squares, within onClick create a function that mark squares
 - As a user, my partner can click on a square after me and see their mark.
+Name branch partner-click
+create a loop for each alt click to be an  "⭕️"

 - As a user, I can't click on a square that has already been marked.
 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.
 - As a user, I can't continue playing the game after the game has been won.